run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

 ## Prerequisites

-To complete this Quickstart you must have:
+To complete this Quickstart you must need the Run:ai CLI installed on your machine.
+There are two avaible CLI variants:

-*   Run:ai software installed on your Kubernetes cluster.
-See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+* The older CLI.
+See installation [here](../../admin/researcher-setup/cli-install.md)
-*   Run:ai CLI installed on your machine.
-See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+* A newer CLI, supported with clusters of version 2.18 and up.
+See installation [here](../../admin/researcher-setup/new-cli-install.md)

 ## Step by Step Walkthrough